kondokuro/PyMazeing/README.md

 	- Incomplete, a hall with just one portal area.
 	- Connected, a path that branches from another path
 	- Disconnected, a path that branches from a branch
+	- Composed, parts of different branches that lead to a path (only on mazes with more than one portal)

 #### AREA
 The different spaces a hall is divided into